dj0nz/cptools/README.md

 ## My private Check Point knowledge base ##

-I use these scripts at work
+Scripts I used at work.
-Feel free to contact me if you find any serious mistakes.

 ### [add-gw-hostnames.sh](add-gw-hostnames.sh)
 Uses mgmt_cli to fetch names and IPs of gateways or cluster members from Check Point database and creates host name entries.